QuarkNerd/blog/lpage/_posts/2015-06-19-aurelia-part-one.md

 ---
 author: lpage
-title: "Creating less2css using Aurelia"
+title: Creating less2css using Aurelia
 featured-overlay-inverted: true
 categories:
+  - HTML5
+  - Web
- - lpage
+  - CSS
 tags:
+  - featured
 layout: default_post
 summary: A walkthrough creating a project written using the new Aurelia and comparisons with Angular.
 image: lpage/assets/featured/aurelia.png
-tags:
-  - featured
 ---

 ###The Aurelia Story